 The thermal control sensor monitors the CPU temperature in real time and will turn on the thermal control fan whenever the CPU temperature exceeds a user-defined threshold.
 The overheat circuitry runs independently from the CPU.
-Once it detects that the CPU temperature is too high, it will automatically turn on the thermal fan control to prevent any overheat damage to the CPU.
+Once it detects that the CPU temperature is too high, it will automatically turn on the thermal fan control to prevent CPU overheat.
 The onboard chassis thermal circuitry can monitor the overall system temperature and alert users when the chassis temperature is too high.